Policies: Shifting the traffic

 Reasons not to build freeways

-From a public transport perspective, freeways are bad because they encourage people to abandon public transport in favour of their cars; the subsequent loss of patronage leads to declining service, which further discourages passengers.
+From a public transport perspective, freeways and tollways are bad because they encourage people to abandon public transport and other sustainable means of transport in favour of motor cars; the subsequent loss of patronage leads to declining service, which further discourages passengers.
 Eventually the only people left on public transport are those who have no choice; public transport has become the “mode of last resort”.
+And it is then very expensive to provide for the few that use it.

 Traffic calming

-Once a first-class public transport system is in place, it becomes acceptable for the community to constrain car use, to reduce danger, pollution and congestion.
+Once a first-class public transport system is in place, it becomes acceptable for the community to constrain car use to reduce danger, pollution and congestion.
 However, in order to achieve the full benefits of traffic calming it is necessary to apply the principles to all roads within an area, including arterial roads.
-It is ultimately counterproductive to suppose that car use can be constrained in one place by increasing it in another, as has been the case so far in Melbourne, where road engineers pretend that outer-suburban freeway traffic never ventures onto congested inner-city roads.
+It is ultimately counterproductive to suppose that car use can be constrained in one place by increasing it in another, as has been the case so far in Melbourne, where too many transport practitioners have believed that outer-suburban motorway traffic never ventures onto congested inner-city roads.

 Parking restraint